 Equifax’s Business Credit Report can help identify potential risks to your business’s payment schedule and track your credit activity and financial health.
 You can check your score through Equifax, where you can purchase one of these reports for $99.95 or buy five at the discounted price of $399.95 ($79.99 each).

 Experian business credit scores are slightly different from the other models.
 These scores focus on three different categories of information:

-Experian then uses those details to calculate your business credit score on a 1-100 scale based on how much you owe, your payment habits, credit utilization, the size of your business, operating history and whether you have any liens, judgments or bankruptcies on file.
+Experian uses those details to calculate your business credit score on a 1 to 100 scale based on how much you owe, your payment habits, credit utilization, the size of your business, operating history and whether you have any liens, judgments or bankruptcies on file.

 You can check your score by purchasing a report through Experian.
 Its CreditScore Report is available for $39.95, or you can purchase the more intensive ProfilePlus Report for $49.95, which includes payment history and inquiry details.
 Experian also has subscription options available.

 - Pay on time: Late payments are a killer to business credit scores and should be avoided at all costs.
 To take it one step further, some scoring models reward early payments, so sticking to an aggressively early payment schedule might be of help in the long run.

 - Get a business credit card and bank account: Opening and maintaining a business credit card account can be an easy way to get going.
 Using your business credit card wisely can help improve your credit score.

 - Check your credit reports regularly: Routinely reviewing credit reports can help identify the factors that are hurting a business’s score.
 This can also lead to finding errors on your business’s credit report, which you can dispute to improve your score.
 Also, be sure that any accounts you already pay are added to your report.

 - Work with the right vendors: Trying to improve a bad business credit score can include outside factors.
 To make sure your business isn’t falling behind, check that any vendors you work with are reporting payments to the credit bureaus.